unknownbrackets/maxcso/README.md

 Platforms
 ===========

-maxcso has only been tested on Windows and Mac so far.
-The code was written to be portable, however.
+maxcso has been tested on Windows, macOS, and Linux so far.
+The code was written to be portable.
 If you'd like to port it to another platform, pull requests are accepted.
 It may just compile without any changes.